Academy of sciences

 An academy of sciences is a type of learned society or academy (as special scientific institution) dedicated to sciences that may or may not be state funded.
-Some state funded academies are tuned into national or royal (in case of the United Kingdom i.e. Royal Society of London for Improving Natural Knowledge) as a form of honor.
+Some state funded academies are national, or royal (i.e. United Kingdom's Royal Society of London for Improving Natural Knowledge) as a form of honor.

 The other type of academies are Academy of Arts or combination of both (e.g., American Academy of Arts and Sciences).

 Academy of Letters is another related expression, encompassing literature.